ourworldincode/currency/README.md

-# List of circulating currencies
+# List of Circulating Currencies

 The JSON file lists all circulating currencies (currently 172 currencies) in the format below.
 Feel free to update and correct.